 Our inbox is currently receiving up to 200 tracks per week and we check out every one of them so that you don’t have to.
 Our moderators listen without prejudice to what comes out of the speakers: when working through that much music in a single afternoon we don’t have time to look each artist up on a spreadsheet before clicking “approve”.

 So chances are, if a recent Fresh Fave Artist sends through another really strong track a fortnight later, it’ll end up on the Listening Post again.
 And that will mean one place less for a new unknown artist to get heard.

-2) If you’ve recently been featured on the Fresh Faves or Introducing Mixtape, please leave it 12 weeks before re-submitting.
+Please, people: if you’ve recently been featured on the Fresh Faves or Introducing Mixtape, please leave it three months before re-submitting.

 We’re always happy to give a good big push to artists we love, three or four times a year.
 But there are many hundreds of other acts who also deserve our support.
 Why not go and widen your audience at other blogs and radio shows instead of hitting the same one here again and again.
 David Durant has commented below mentioning his Under The Radar Live Sessions for instance – and don’t forget to send your tunes to our friends over at Amazing Radio.